diegosadrinas/diegosadrinas/README.md

 ### Hi! 👋

-- 🔭 I’m currently working on some web development projects in Python (flask and jinja template).
+- 🔭 Here you'll see me working on some web development projects in Python (flask and jinja template) and Javascript.

-- 🌱 I’m currently learning full-stack web development with javascript and react
+- 🌱 I’m currently learning full-stack web development with javascript and react.

 - 📫 How to reach me: dsadrinas@gmail.com